Building a Resilient Classroom with HyFlex Technology

 HyFlex is a course modality that combines in-person and remote synchronous learning for students who are temporarily unable to attend class in-person.
 When you have a student unable to get to campus or has the flu, you can offer a synchronous link to join the class.
 HyFlex is facilitated by video conferencing software and hardware.

 A computer, projector, speakers, webcam and microphone should be available in the classroom.
 Each synchronous participant should have access to a computer, internet, webcam and microphone.
 Both the instructor and synchronous participants log into a video conferencing software like Zoom or Blackboard Collaborate when needed.

-A flexible classroom benefits most by the use of a learning management system like Blackboard, where all course materials, instructions and activities are accessible regardless of modality.
 It will save time at the beginning of class if the synchronous student already has digital access to the materials.
 Blackboard can also house a fixed video conferencing link which students can use to join when they cannot attend in person.

 To begin a HyFlex session:

 - Begin Zoom or Collaborate session.

 - Check mic and video with synchronous students.

 - Check that the speakers are on and you can hear synchronous students.

 - Click Record Session.